 Are You Feeling Better?

 What’s that saying?
-‘Fool me once, shame on you, fool me twice, shame on me.’
+“Fool me once, shame on you, fool me twice, shame on me.”
 Fool me endlessly?
-I’m not so sure anybody can be blamed anymore, for believing what they’re told by diet authorities.
+Nobody can be blamed anymore for believing what diet authorities tell them.

 “Bruce Lee die je ontbijt klaarmaakt”